Creating Tomorrow: Planned Giving

 - You can turn surplus life insurance coverage into a gift.

-Once we understand how you envision making an impact on our community through an investment in Memorial, we can work with you and your advisors to create a plan.
+Once we understand how you envision making an impact on our community through an investment in Beacon, we can work with you and your advisors to create a plan.
 Of course, any plans you make will be held in the strictest confidence.